Hollywood still loves its follow-ups – here’s our round-up of 117 (and counting) sequels currently on the way.

 George Miller and Warner Bros had a legal bust-up over the proceeds of the wonderful Mad Max: Fury Road, and that put a notable spanner in the works where Mad Max 5 is concerned.
 It thus explains much of the delay thus far.
 But Miller is still keen to make the film.
 He was set to shoot another movie in early 2020, but has now moved onto his Mad Max prequel instead, centering on the character of Furiosa.
 Anya Taylor Joy takes on the role.

 Kevin Smith has resurrected his plans for a Mallrats sequel, and is working on a screenplay for the film, that he’ll also direct.
 This is separate from the once-planned and abandoned MallBrats movie of a few years’ back.
 Expect the core cast all back.
 A possible 2020 start date was on the cards.
-No sign of it yet though.
+No sign of it yet though, two years on.